nsidc/sipn-reanalysis-ingest/doc/ops.md

 First, the `run` command will ingest data into the `wip` folder, then the `promote` command will promote that data to the final storage location.

-_NOTE_: Intermittent failures may occur, seemingly at random.
+_NOTE_: Intermittent failures may occur, seemingly at random (see issue #29).
 All the ones we've encountered can be resolved by re-running the `run` step, which will pick up where it left off.

 ## Daily